SarahBass/StarWatchVersa3SmallSize/README.md

 # StarWatchVersa3SmallSize
-Smaller cleaner size that runs better on the Versa 3
+Smaller cleaner size that runs better on the Versa 3 - COMPLETE

 Versa3 Sense SDK 6.0